dhrubajyoti98/dhrubajyoti98.github.io/teaching.md

 </div>
 <br>

-> “Now I am become Death, the destroyer of worlds” - Robert Oppenheimer
+> "Curiosity is the key to problem solving." - Galileo Galilei

 ### Teaching Assistant@IIT Madras